delhoume/FlashyFlash/README.md

 Currently a work-in-progress, some parts work, some not and some in between

-The app is written in Kotlin and code is very naive as I learn Jetpack Commpose (and I don't like it :-)
+The app is written in Kotlin and code is very naive as I learn Jetpack Compose (and I don't like it :-)

 The app will crash often and is not finished